1916 Atlantic hurricane season: Season summary

 The 1916 was a fairly active season, especially for the time.
 Eighteen tropical cyclones formed during the course of the year, fifteen of which reached at least tropical storm intensity - the most in one season since 1887.
 Ten of those tropical storms strengthened into hurricane and five of those intensified into major hurricanes, both being the highest number in a season since 1893.
 Nine systems of at least tropical storm intensity made landfall in the United States during the season, which remained a record until eleven struck the United States in 2020.
 The 1916 season was one of only two to feature multiple major hurricanes before the month of August, the other being 2005.
-However, because the early 20th century lacked modern forecasting and documentation, the official hurricane database may be incomplete.
-The Atlantic hurricane reanalysis project in 2008 uncovered evidence for two tropical cyclones not previously in the database, Tropical Storm One and Tropical Storm Five.
-A system previously classified as a tropical storm in the database was downgraded to a tropical depression as part of the project.
-Additionally, the project also downgraded Tropical Storm Fifteen from hurricane intensity.
-Collectively, the tropical cyclones of the 1916 Atlantic hurricane season caused at least 272 deaths and $47.59 million in damage.